 - 1966-1968: Peace Corps; Instructor in the Occupational Therapy Dept., School of Allied Medical Professions, University of Philippines, Quezon City, Republic of Philippines.
 Taught classes, set up clinical affiliation opportunities; supervised clinical affiliates; supervised new occupational therapists until they were ready to supervise students; provided in-service training.

 - 1968-1973: Head, Occupational Therapy Department, Denver General Hospital, Denver, CO.
 Practiced approximately half-time (mainly with pediatric patients); taught (both clinically and didactically); supervised approximately five other therapists and one attendant, in two areas (Psychiatry and Physical Dysfunction) of the hospital.

-- 1970: Brighton Community Hospital, Brighton, CO (part time for about 6 months to help initiate OT program).
+- 1970: Brighton Community Hospital, Brighton, CO (part-time for about six months to help initiate the OT program).
 Initiated a program of occupational therapy, primarily with adult physical dysfunction patients.